Governance

 Risk reporting and crisis management

 In case of crisis, if at all, we pursue “bad news first” rule by immediately reporting such risk to the appropriate level according to our Integrated Risk Management Rules.
-We then centrally manage such information to be able to place a measure to prevent recurrence, tracing whether such measure worked well.
+We have a central monitoring system in place to completely keep track of every stage, from reports received to necessary measures taken, in order to make sure to prevent recurrence.

 Raising risk sensitivity based on lessons of the past

 The ideal structure for us at the OMRON Group is the one in which our front lines and management work together to solve issues arising from changes in the environment that cannot be addressed by those on the front lines alone.
 Accordingly, we have created the OMRON Risk Book – Risk Scenario 100 - a business risk casebook aimed at using previous case examples to look forward, and have been sharing with the management as an awareness-raising tool.
-This will use case examples from others as object lessons in increasing our sensitivity to risk.
+The Group members who have never experienced the cases on their own learn from the lessons, and this is how we raise our risk sensitivity on a daily basis.

 Global Information and IT Security